evelynhathaway/bind-deep/README.md

 /*
     Root call signature: `(arg1: string, arg2: number) => OriginalThis`
     - `this` argument type omitted from the original call signature as it is now bound
-    - All other arugment types and names are preserved
+    - All other argument types and names are preserved
     - Returns `newThis` as `OriginalThis` due to the return value inferred by TypeScript */ boundFunction("arg1", 10); // returns `newThis`